-This approach will help reduce the need for air conditioning or heating to run when you don’t need it to, in turn using less energy.
+This approach will help reduce the need for a room air conditioning or your heating or cooling system to run when you don’t need it to, in turn using less energy.
 Your energy bill will thank you for it.

-Some electricity providers will also offer cheaper electricity during off peak hours and may also offer the choice of renewable energy tariffs.
-Only heating and when its cheapest and cleanest is one of those simple ways to save electricity that's super east to do.
+Some electricity providers will also offer cheaper electricity during off-peak hours and may also offer the choice of renewable energy tariffs.
+Only heating and when it's cheapest and cleanest is one of those simple ways to save electricity that's super easy to do.

 Talking lighting, another great substitute is to swap incandescent lights for a compact fluorescent lamp (CFL) or led bulbs.
 CFLs use between 50-80% less energy than regular incandescent bulbs.